mrtyormaa/Foreign-Exchange/README.md

 # Foreign-Exchange
+##HomeWork 6
+Homework 6 details can be found inside scala-random-forest folder.
+Please refer to the readme file inside that folder for further information.

 ##HomeWork 5
 Homework 5 details can be found inside hw5 folder in src.
 Please refer to the readme file inside that folder for further information.